nkinnan/esphome-pace-bms/README.md

 The problem areas are going to be the last of the analog values such as Cycle Count, State of Charge and State of Health, and all of the status values.
 If those don't make sense, or the BMS doesn't respond, it's the wrong protocol variant.

+Step: It didn't work
+-
-If none of them work properly, I'd be interested to hear about it.
+If none of the protocol variants work properly, or you have a different issue following these steps, I'd be interested to hear about it.
 You have a BMS speaking a protocol variant I haven't come across or found documentation for.
 Please file an issue and provide me with whatever data you can including make/model/hardware version (in particular the hardware version reported by pace_bms if you can get it to respond to that request, or the manufacturer's recommended BMS software if not).
 Even better if you can provide me some COM port traces between the manufacturer's software and the BMS or even a protocol spec doc you found by googling your hardware.
 I might be able to implement the new variant for you.

 # I'm having a problem using this component